Blanche Bingley: Private life

 She married Commander George Whiteside Hillyard in Greenford on 13 July 1887) one week after the Wimbledon final.

-He was one of the foremost men's players on the international tennis circuit between 1886 and 1914.
+Her husband was one of the foremost men's players on the international tennis circuit between 1886 and 1914.
 He also played first class cricket for Middlesex and Leicestershire.
 From 1907 to 1925, he was secretary of the All England Lawn Tennis Club and director of The Championships at Wimbledon between 1907 and 1925.
 He died in Bramfold, Pulborough, on 24 March 1943.

 Death and legacy

-Blanche Bingley Hillyard died at her home in Pulborough, West Sussex in 1946.
+Blanche Bingley Hillyard died at her home in Pulborough, West Sussex, in 1946.

 She was inducted into the International Tennis Hall of Fame in 2013.

 Grand Slam finals

 Singles: 13 (6 titles, 7 runner-ups)

 1This was the all-comers final as Lottie Dod did not defend her 1888 Wimbledon title, which resulted in the winner of the all-comers final winning the challenge round and, thus, Wimbledon in 1889 by walkover.

 2This was the all-comers final as Lottie Dod did not defend her 1893 Wimbledon title, which resulted in the winner of the all-comers final winning the challenge round and, thus, Wimbledon in 1894 by walkover.

 3This was the all-comers final as Helena Rice did not defend her 1890 Wimbledon title, which resulted in the winner of the all-comers final winning the challenge round and, thus, Wimbledon in 1891 by walkover.